nvr-rug/D-match/README.md

 ## Application ##

-D-match is currently used in the [Parallel Meaning Bank](http://pmb.let.rug.nl)
+D-match is currently used in the [Parallel Meaning Bank](http://pmb.let.rug.nl/explorer/explore.php) to estimate the semantic similarity between DRGs of different languages.
+Come check it out!

 ## Author